- JSTOR is a not-for-profit organization, founded to help academic libraries and publishers.

-JSTOR steadily has made progress expanding access options for individuals.
+- JSTOR steadily has made progress in expanding access options for individuals.

 In 2006, we made arrangements for Google to index the full-text content in JSTOR.
-This facilitated access for students and faculty using Google for search but also introduced JSTOR to millions of people around the world.
-The relationships we had established with publishers, libraries and researchers in JSTOR’s first phase did not take into account this new worldwide demand from individuals not affiliated with institutions.
+This facilitated access for students and faculty using Google for search and introduced JSTOR to millions of people around the world.
+The relationships we had established with publishers, libraries, and researchers in JSTOR’s first phase did not take into account this new worldwide demand from individuals not affiliated with institutions.
 We have therefore taken steps, working with publishers that own the content, to meet this new demand.

 We established a publisher sales service that enables publishers, at their discretion, to make individual articles available for sale through JSTOR; approximately 850 journals are now part of that program.
 The price for purchasing individual articles is set by each publisher and includes a flat fee to cover JSTOR’s costs for providing the service.

-Most recently, in September 2013 we launched JPASS, our latest effort to make JSTOR available to people beyond universities, colleges, and high schools.
-With JPASS, individuals can choose a monthly or annual pass that provides access to more than 2,100 journals from JSTOR's archive collection.
+In 2013 we launched JPASS, our latest effort to make JSTOR available to people beyond universities, colleges, and high schools.
+With JPASS, individuals can choose a monthly or annual pass that provides access to approximately 2,100 journals from JSTOR’s archive collection.